 Frequently asked questions

-During our closure, the Academy’s Reopening Task Force has been closely following the guidance of local, state, and federal public health officials as well as other key stakeholders to develop a reopening strategy that ensures the health and safety of our guests, staff, animals, and community—and is informed by the latest science.
+Since mid-March, the Academy’s Reopening Task Force has been closely following the guidance of local, state, and federal public health officials, internal experts, and other key stakeholders to develop a reopening strategy that prioritizes the health and safety of our guests, staff, animals, and community—and is informed by the latest science.

-A key part of our reopening plan is determining the extent to which exhibits, spaces, and safety protocols need to be modified to ensure guest and staff health and safety.
-While Academy visits might be a little different after reopening, we’re working hard to make sure we can deliver the same high-quality museum experience the Academy is known for in the safest way possible.
+While Academy visits will certainly be a little different after reopening, we’re working hard to make sure we can deliver the same high-quality museum experience in the safest way possible.
 We’ll be sure to keep our community updated and informed so every guest knows what to expect before, during, and after a visit.
 Please stay tuned for more details on our reopening plan, and thank you for your continued patience and support!

 Common-sense hygiene and the usual tactics used to prevent seasonal colds and flu are super important in the fight against COVID-19: